Advertiser Disclosure

 Apple Cash Daily Cash rewards, earned from purchases made on the Apple Card, work just like cash.
 Plus, the rewards show up quickly in your account — hence the term “daily” cash.

-You can transfer Daily Cash into your Apple Cash wallet, redeem it for a statement credit, for Apple products/services, for person-to-person transfers from Apple Cash, or transfer to a bank account.
+You can transfer Daily Cash into your Apple Cash wallet, redeem it for a statement credit, for Apple products or services, for person-to-person transfers from Apple Cash or to a bank account.

 Perhaps you’re looking for a new MacBook.
 You could transfer Daily Cash rewards to Apple Cash and apply that amount to your purchase.
 The Apple Card also allows you to finance any remaining balance with no interest!
 Terms apply.